Total least squares: Scale invariant methods

 In short, total least squares does not have the property of units-invariance—i.e. it is not scale invariant.
 For a meaningful model we require this property to hold.
 A way forward is to realise that residuals (distances) measured in different units can be combined if multiplication is used instead of addition.
 Consider fitting a line: for each data point the product of the vertical and horizontal residuals equals twice the area of the triangle formed by the residual lines and the fitted line.
 We choose the line which minimizes the sum of these areas.
 Nobel laureate Paul Samuelson proved in 1942 that, in two dimensions, it is the only line expressible solely in terms of the ratios of standard deviations and the correlation coefficient which (1) fits the correct equation when the observations fall on a straight line, (2) exhibits scale invariance, and (3) exhibits invariance under interchange of variables.
 This solution has been rediscovered in different disciplines and is variously known as standardised major axis (Ricker 1975, Warton et al., 2006), the reduced major axis, the geometric mean functional relationship (Draper and Smith, 1998), least products regression, diagonal regression, line of organic correlation, and the least areas line (Tofallis, 2002).

-Tofallis (2015) has extended this approach to deal with multiple variables.
+Tofallis (2015, 2023) has extended this approach to deal with multiple variables.
+The calculations are simpler than for total least squares as they only require knowledge of covariances, and can be computed using standard spreadsheet functions.